13 Incredible Health Benefits Of Lemons And Nutritional Value

 Some theories suggest that drinking lemon water in the morning can aid digestion and relieve constipation.

 Drinking lemon water when you wake up may keep your digestive system moving.
+While, we need more research on this, some also claim that lemons are great for detoxification, and hence can boost digestion.

-7. Lemons Promote Immunity
+7. May Promote Immunity

 The vitamin C in lemons can promote immunity in humans.
 Studies show that this vitamin can reduce the duration of a cold, an ailment that occurs due to a weak immune system (15).